ordervschaos/babel-plugin-react-component-tagger/README.md

 4. **Verify Babel is being used**
    Some tools (like SWC-only configs) may not process Babel plugins.
 Ensure your build tool supports Babel plugins.

-### Attributes Not Appearing?

-- **Check the browser DevTools**: Look for `__file-path` attribute on the topmost element
-- **Verify component returns JSX**: The plugin only works with JSX elements, not null/undefined/strings
-- **Check fragments**: Fragment children are all tagged individually

-### Multiple Attributes on Same Element?

-- The plugin checks for existing `__file-path` attributes and won't duplicate
-- May coexist with other tagger plugins (they use different attribute names)

 ## Performance